iotaledger/goshimmer/documentation/docs/protocol_specification/components/tangle.md

 The Time Since Confirmation check solves the mention problem of [false positive schedule](congestion_control.md#false-positive-schedule) by eventually orphaning blocks that were dropped by the network.

-### Branch Management
+### Conflict Management

-A block inherits the branch of its strong parents, while it does not inherit the branch of its weak parents.
+A block inherits the conflict of its strong parents, while it does not inherit the conflict of its weak parents.

 #### Approval Weight